bond-tech/bond-sdk-web/README.md

 The following script aliases are available:

 - `npm run doc`: Run JSDoc to create a 'docs' folder with automatically generated documentation for the source code.
 - `npm run build`: Create a production build minified and transpiled js bundle without any sample code.
 - `npm run start`: Lint SDK and Sample files, then Deploy a web server from the root folder at `localhost:8080` to run the html samples.
+Note the `webpack` config and sample scripts expect `IDENTITY` and `AUTHORIZATION` values in the environment.

 ## Contact